dundee/gdu/README.md

-    gdu -n /                              # only print stats, do not start interactive mode gdu -np /                             # do not show progress, useful when using its output in a script gdu / > file                          # write stats to file, do not start interactive mode
+    gdu -n /                              # only print stats, do not start interactive mode gdu -np /                             # do not show progress, useful when using its output in a script gdu -nps /some/dir                    # show only total usage for given dir gdu / > file                          # write stats to file, do not start interactive mode

     gdu -o- / | gzip -c >report.json.gz   # write all info to JSON file for later analysis